Yiewsley: Commerce

+largest data centre campus here at Prologis Park West London.
+East of Horton Road, across the A308 Stockley Road is the Stockley Business Park.

+Heidelberg Materials UK operate at two sites in Yiewsley.
+They have a rail depot at the Old Coal Yard, Tavistock Road and an aggregates facility on Iron Bridge Road South.

 Transport

 Rail

 West Drayton railway station is located at the southern end of Yiewsley High Street and is on the Great Western Main Line.
 The Elizabeth line operates a stopping service between Abbey Wood and Reading.
 The station is also served by a small number of early morning and late evening Great Western Railway services between and Reading.